CosmWasm/cosmwasm/README.md

   as Etherscan.
 - [serde-json-wasm](https://github.com/CosmWasm/serde-json-wasm) - A custom json
   library, forked from `serde-json-core`.
-This provides an interface similar to `serde-json`, but without ay floating-point instructions (non-deterministic) and producing builds around 40% of the code size.
+This provides an interface similar to `serde-json`, but without any floating-point instructions (non-deterministic) and producing builds around 40% of the code size.

 **Executing contracts:**